-- One change of clothing and footwear per person, and one blanket or sleeping bag per person
+One change of clothing and footwear per person, and one blanket or sleeping bag per person

 A first aid kit that includes your family's prescription medications

-- A NOAA weather/disaster radio, and plenty of extra batteries
+A NOAA weather/disaster radio, and plenty of extra batteries

-- A flashlight with plenty of extra batteries
+A flashlight with plenty of extra batteries

-- Sanitation supplies, such as toilet paper, feminine pads, wipes and more
+Sanitation supplies, such as toilet paper, feminine pads, wipes and more

 Special items for infant, elderly or disabled family members